 What’s happenin’ in the upper stretches of Tampa Bay?

-Similar to the mid-January report: Tough weather has made the action a challenge just about everywhere.
+The weather has been pretty decent, aside from the wind.
+When it is windy, this part of the Bay becomes a bigger option this time of year.
 The very upper stretches of Tampa Bay become one of the best options the worse the weather is.
 The deepest cuts, channels and creeks are locations where the fish will move when the water is so cold in the shallows around other parts of the Bay.

 The people who have had the most success have either had to work long hours and exhibit great patience, or they resorted to chucking shrimp under docks.
 Action in general slowed with the massive cooldown of the water the past ten days.

+Trout are all over way up the Bay.
+Size?
+Some are good, many are small.
 The very biggest trout are being caught around the craggiest of areas.
 Sub surface baits work better at this time.
-Upper Tampa Bay, this is mainly submerged oyster bars.
-The best fish will be laying next to the oysters.

 As always: Be careful out there!